Cray-HPE/docs-csm/install/deploy_management_nodes.md

 ## Important Checkpoint

-> Before you move on, this is the last point where you will be able to rebuild nodes without having to rebuild the PIT node.
-So take time to double check both the cluster and the validation test results
+Before proceeding, be aware that this is the last point where the other NCN nodes can be rebuilt without also having to rebuild the PIT node.
+Therefore, take time to double check both the cluster and the validation test results

 <a name="next-topic"></a>